mbhatt1/agentreasoning-sdk/README.md

 # Agentic Reasoning System SDK

 An implementation of the **Bhatt Conjectures** framework for evaluating AI reasoning and understanding capabilities.
-This SDK provides a comprehensive system that uses OpenAI's **GPT-4.1 nano model** to implement the three core tautologies from the research paper with **ultra-high complexity testing** at the 20-disk Hanoi level (1,048,575 operations).
+This SDK provides a comprehensive system that uses OpenAI's **GPT-4.1 nano model** to implement the three core tautologies from the research paper with **high complexity testing** including 20-disk Hanoi level problems (1,048,575 operations).

 ## Overview

 The Bhatt Conjectures define three tautological benchmarks for AI capabilities:

 - **T1**: Reasoning-Capability Tautology
 - **TU**: Understanding-Capability Tautology
 - **TU***: Extended Understanding-Capability Tautology

 This SDK implements all three tautologies using a state machine architecture with OpenAI's **GPT-4.1 nano model** handling all reasoning, parsing, and understanding tasks.
-The system operates at **theoretical maximum complexity** with all tests designed for 20-disk Hanoi equivalent problems (2^20-1 = 1,048,575 operations).
+The system supports **high complexity problems** including 20-disk Hanoi equivalent scenarios (2^20-1 = 1,048,575 operations).

 ## 🚀 Latest Updates